dperezmavro/infosec/protostar/protostar_stack6.md

 * finding where things are loaded in ram can be an ass
 * a debugger will mess you up in weird ways
 * find bad bytes you have to worry about
+* wasting enormous time with poython 2 and 3, what a mess of an ecosystem

 [1] - https://stackoverflow.com/a/17775966/1366384